-- → When the heating controller is connected to a control station: log off the heating controller from the control station and disconnect the communication cable. - Controller connected to TROVIS-VIEW: remove the connecting cable from the RJ-45 jack. - → Disconnect the supply voltage and protect it against unintentional reconnection.
+- → Controller connected to a control station: log the controller off from the control station and disconnect the communication cable. - → Controller connected to TROVIS-VIEW: remove the connecting cable from the RJ-45 jack. - ➔ Disconnect the supply voltage and protect it against unintentional reconnection.

-- → Unscrew the top left and right screws on the front of the controller to open the controller housing.

-- → Disconnect the wires from the terminals.

-- → Pull the wires out of the cable ducts.
+- → Unscrew the top left and right screws on the front of the controller to open the controller housing. - → Disconnect the wires from the terminals. - \rightarrow Pull the wires out of the cable ducts.